apache/incubator-devlake/README.md

      * `MYSQL_ROOT_PASSWORD`: set root password for `mysql`  service
    - `devlake` deployment:
      * `DB_URL`: update this value if  `MYSQL_USER`, `MYSQL_PASSWORD` or `MYSQL_DATABASE` were changed
-3. The `devlake` deployment store its configuration into `/app/.env` file, in this example, we use `hostPath` volume, please make sure directory `/var/lib/devlake` exists on your k8s workers, or employ other kinds of techniques to persist `/app/.env` file.
-Please DO NOT mount away entire `/app` directory, because plugins are located in `/app/bin` folder.
+3. The `devlake` deployment store its configuration in `/app/.env`.
+In our sample yaml, we use `hostPath` volume, so please make sure directory `/var/lib/devlake` exists on your k8s workers, or employ other techniques to persist `/app/.env` file.
+Please do NOT mount the entire `/app` directory, because plugins are located in `/app/bin` folder.
-4. Finally, execute the following command, DevLake should be up and running in minutes:
+4. Finally, execute the following command, DevLake should be up and running:
     ```sh
     kubectl apply -f k8s-deploy.yaml
     ```